SamHjelmfelt/Ember/README.md

 This solution is an intermediate step between the HDP Sandbox and multi-machine HDP installations for **dev/test workloads**.
 With DockerDoop, multi-node HDP clusters can be installed quickly and easily on a single machine with minimal resource requirements.

 8GB RAM and 50GB disk is recommended for the multinode sample configuration.
-6GB or less RAM may be viable for smaller clusters.
+6GB or less RAM is viable for smaller clusters.

-## Updates September 27, 2017
+## Updates December 6, 2018
-1. Upgraded to Centos 7
-2. Upgraded to OpenJDK 8
-3. Created separate HDP repo container
-4. Refactored images
-5. Made HDP and Ambari versions configurable
-6. Added support for Ambari mPacks (Defaults: HDF, HDP Search)
+1. Updated to support Ambari 2.7.1.0, HDP 3.0.1, HDF 3.3, and HDPSearch 4.0
+2. Added support for Docker on YARN.
+Containers launched by YARN are created as peers to DockerDoop containers
+3. Adding YARN quickstart blueprint that automatically configures Docker support in YARN.

 ## Install Modes
 1. In a local VM